apfelq/mdm-pkg-creator/README.md

 ## 4. Execute

-Simply execute the script by typing `npm start` or `./mdm-pkg-creator.sh`
+Simply execute the script by typing `npm start` or `./mdm-pkg-creator.sh`.

+There is also an example for a `launchd` job so you could run this script on a regular basis.

+Make sure you grant full disk access to `/bin/sh` in macOS' "great" Security & Privacy settings.